microsoft/pxt-arcade/docs/test/skillmap/forest/forest1.md

 ## {6.
 Follow with Camera}

 **😮 Ack!**<br/>
-Your air tanker flies off-screen if you go too far.
+Your plane flies off-screen if you go too far.

 ---